-- (a) Its current and future plans to acquire the specific items or work that 8(a) contractors are seeking to provide, identified in terms of-
+(a) Current and future plans to acquire the specific items or work that 8(a) participants are seeking to provide, identified in terms of-

-(1) Estimated quantities of the supplies or services required or the number of construction projects planned; and
+(1) Estimated quantities of the supplies or services required or the estimated number of construction projects planned;

-- (e) Whether the items or work have previously been acquired using small business set-asides, and the date the items or work were acquired;
+(c) Whether the items or work have previously been acquired using small business set-asides, and the date the items or work were acquired;

-- (f) Any other pertinent information about known 8(a) contractors, the items, or the work.
-This includes any information concerning the firms' capabilities.
-When necessary, the contracting agency shall make an independent review of the factors in 19.803(a) and other aspects of the firms' capabilities which would ensure the satisfactory performance of the requirement being considered for commitment to the 8(a) Program.
+(e) Any other pertinent information about known 8(a) participants, the items, or the work.
+This includes any information concerning the participants' products or capabilities.
+When necessary, the contracting agency shall make an independent review of the factors in 19.803(a) and other aspects of the participants' capabilities which would ensure the satisfactory performance of the requirement being considered for commitment to the 8(a) program.